 SECTION 13.
 RESIGNATION: Any Officer or Director may resign at any time by giving written notice to the President or the full Board.
 Such resignation shall take effect at the time specified therein or, if no time is specified, at the time of acceptance by the President or the Board.

-SECTION 14 APPOINTMENTS: The President shall appoint, with approval of the Board of Directors, a replacement to fulfill an Officer’s or Director’s remaining term.
+SECTION 14.
+APPOINTMENTS: The President shall appoint, with approval of the Board of Directors, a replacement to fulfill an Officer’s or Director’s remaining term.

 SECTION 15.
 INVOLVEMENT: Officers and Directors are expected to attend all meetings of the Board.
 Any member of the Board who is unable to attend a meeting shall, in writing addressed to the President or Secretary, state the reason for his/her absence.
 If the reason is accepted by the Board, the Director’s absence shall be excused.
 Any Officer or Director who is absent from two consecutive regular meetings or three nonconsecutive regular meetings of the Board during a single term shall automatically vacate his/her position as an Officer or Director.